iU3A News

 Clues Trails

-Clues Trail Sept2020We are pleased to be able to announce the restarting of these after lockdown.
-This one in October 2020 was in the King's Cross area (one of the benefits of London still being quiet is that we can hold these midweek).
+The one in 2020 was in the King's Cross area (one of the benefits of London still being quiet is that we can hold these midweek).
 Three teams battled it out around a mixed area starting in the redeveloped Granary Square but then through the refurbished gasometers, across to the old St Pancras Gardens where so many famous dissenters are buried.
 Then we completed the circle through King's Cross and St Pancras stations before returning to Coal Drop Yard.
 The scores were very close: 68-67-67.
 Thanks again to Elizabeth Mansbridge for organising another of these successful events.
 The trail can be read here.
 Try it out yourself!

 Clues2June2019Clues1June2019In 2019 we held two of these popular events.
 The first was held in June and was in the Hoxton/Shoreditch area with a street art theme.
 We gathered at the beginning point for food and drinks, then six teams of four or five set off from Great Eastern Street in a radial direction on the circular three-mile route.
 Teams used their observation skills to follow directions, use the clues provided to spot features (often street art) and also to spot the location of provided images.
 All teams avoided the late-back time penalty and final scores were close.
 However there was a clear winning team.
 While the pub made it awkward for us, all had a great time.
 You can do this trail by yourself at your own time.
 The trail can be read here.